MartinRajniak/CatViewerDemo/README.md

 You should follow [KMM setup](https://kotlinlang.org/docs/kmm-setup.html) to build the application, both for Android and iOS.

+### Dependency updates
+To keep dependencies updated [Version Catalog Update Plugin](https://github.com/littlerobots/version-catalog-update-plugin) is used.

+All you need to do is to run `./gradlew versionCatalogUpdate`.

 ## Overview
 The goal of the exercise was to build Kotlin Multiplatform Mobile applications for Android and iOS, with only UI written in platform-specific code (ComposeUI and SwiftUI).